 As part of its rewards program, Starbucks offers members a free beverage on their birthday, free in-store refills for coffee and tea.

-In addition, their loyalty program offers perks like skipping the queue and ordering before getting to the store.
+In addition, the Starbucks loyalty program offers perks like skipping the queue and ordering before getting to the store.

 Moreover, the coffee chain, which is often seen as a restaurant tech leader, reported higher revenue from its loyalty program members during the pandemic, according to CNBC.